BorisMolch/pfrontend-temp/content/presskit/_index.md

 ## More information

 More information on PatchXR is on our [website](https://patchxr.com), our logo & relevant media are available [here](https://patchxr.com/presskit).
+For news and updates on PatchWorld, here is our [blog](https://patchxr.com/blog/)

 ***